Dress Shoes for Overpronation

 Most people opt for neutral shoes that are lightweight, flexible, and have no specific features except some cushioning.

-However, with overpronation stability, shoes are designed specifically to support your arch and offer better support throughout the midsole that extends to the heel; they are usually stiffer and heavier than neutral running shoes.
+However, with overpronation in mind, shoes are designed to support your arch and offer better support throughout the midsole, extending to the heel; they are usually stiffer and heavier than neutral running shoes.

 Motion control shoes are for severe overpronators or those who are overweight and have very flat feet.
 They have a supportive heel cup, arch support, and other features that prevent your feet from rolling during every step.